Tokyo 2020: US Women's National Team hammered by Sweden in opening Olympics match

 Becky Sauerbrunn told the Guardian that defeat was "one of the worst results that the senior national team has had in a major tournament," saying it provided extra motivation going into the victorious 2019 World Cup campaign and this Olympics.

-However, there wasn't much sign of that motivation during the opening exchanges of the match in Tokyo's Ajinomoto Stadium, as Sweden exerted its dominance from the opening whistle.
+However, there wasn't much sign of that motivation during the opening exchanges of the match in Tokyo's Ajinomoto Stadium -- before which both teams took a knee in the empty arena -- as Sweden exerted its dominance from the opening whistle.

 The Swedes soon got the goal their early play deserved as Sofia Jakobsson's whipped cross was glanced home brilliantly by Blackstenius at the near post after 25 minutes.